Top 5 This Week

 Graduate Management Test is the basis to gain admission in management programs like MBA, Masters of Finance, Masters of Accountancy in top business schools around the globe.

-What is GMAT Exam?
+What is the GMAT Exam?

 Graduate Management Test or GMAT exam is the criteria for admission to graduate programs in numerous business schools globally.
 A high score increases the candidate’s probability of entry into the top business schools.

 However, this test is different from all the entrance exams designed for b-schools.
 To ace the GMAT and score higher, you have to adopt a rational approach to display your skills.
 And remember, you have limited attempts to appear for this test.
-So, sit for GMAT exam only after you are thoroughly prepared.
+So, sit for the GMAT exam only after you are thoroughly prepared.

 Entrance exams are usually knowledge-based and require thorough learning of facts and figures.
-While GMAT is a skill-based exam.
+GMAT is a skill-based exam.
 In a nutshell, this exam is not possible to be cleared by the good old memorization technique or by rote learning the facts.
-You need to put in extra efforts and follow a different approach.
+You need to put in extra effort and follow a different approach.

-Get GMAT Online Coaching by iQuanta
+Get the GMAT Online Coaching by iQuanta

 You have to think quickly, detailed, and strategically.
 The test requires you to be wise, logical, and accurate.
 GMAT exam basically tests your mathematical, verbal, and writing abilities that you learned through your high school education.
 The only difference is that the questions based on the same concepts of senior school studies are now profound and complex for this skill-based standard test.
 You have to be fully aware, comprehend, and answer the questions in a limited time.